goldenapples/WPSkillz/readme.md

 	+	Each question in the `WP_Skillz_Question_MultiChoice` class has an 'explanation' field, to be displayed on an incorrect guess.
-In addition, there is also space to enter separate explanations for each of the incorrect answers, to explain exactly _why_ they are wrong.
+In addition, there should also be space to enter separate explanations (not implemented here) for each of the incorrect answers, to explain exactly _why_ they are wrong.
 	+	**Question Review** - This is the killer feature that sites like smarterer.com get right and most traditional quiz plugins fail at; letting users rank questions, edit them if necessary, and add new questions.
 		Otherwise the test grows stale rapidly, and poorly-worded questions remain as a drag on the curve.
 The test becomes a judge of people's ability to parse confusingly-worded questions rather than expertise in the subject matter.

+		I didn't get this working, yet, though I came up with a simpler compromise - enabling comments on questions, but hiding them until the user has answered the question.
+This way there can at least be some back and forth on questions.

 * 	**Editability** - After some hesitation, I decided to make Stack Overflow-flavored Markdown the default editor style.
 This has the benefit of speed in editing, familiarity, and ease of deployment - Markdown editors are lightweight, can be deployed on the front end as well as the administrative screens, and do not have issues being used in meta boxes like the wp_editor() function does.

 	I know there are a few drawbacks: for a quiz which is specifically testing WordPress knowledge, it is a shame not to use as much of WordPress's standard API as possible.
 But I thought the benefits outweighed the drawbacks.
 And if not, its fairly easy to build another question class type that registers different meta boxes on the `post.php` screen.

 The _WordPress Way_
 ===================